-- The Florida SBDC Representative will verify the applicant’s eligibility, identification, completeness of application and support documentation.
-If the applicant is deemed to be eligible, and the application and support documentation are complete, the Florida SBDC Representative will request a personal credit report for each applicant from Florida First Capital Finance Corporation (loan underwriter) and forward all materials to the Loan Review Committee for loan consideration.
+- A Florida SBDC Representative will verify the applicant’s eligibility, identification, completeness of application and support documentation.
+If the applicant is deemed to be eligible, and the application and support documentation are complete, the Florida SBDC Representative will request a personal credit report for each applicant from Florida First Capital Finance Corporation (state appointed fiscal administrator of the program) and forward all materials to the Loan Review Committee for loan consideration.
 If the applicant is ineligible, the Florida SBDC Representative will notify the applicant.
 If the application or support documentation is incomplete, or the loan review committee requests additional information, the Florida SBDC Representative will follow up with the applicant for needed information.

 - The Loan Review Committee will review materials and approve or deny the loan request and notify the Florida SBDC Representative of the loan committee’s decision.
 Note: the decision concerning the granting of a loan is that of the independent loan review committee.
 The Florida SBDC Network, or any of its employees, are strictly prohibited from being involved in loan deliberations and/or decisions.

 - The Florida SBDC Representative will verbally notify the applicant of the decision of the Loan Review Committee.

 - The Florida SBDC Representative will send all application materials to Florida First Capital Finance Corporation who will, if approved, prepare the loan closing documents and loan proceeds for distribution.
 If not approved, Florida First Capital Finance Corporation will send written notification directly to the applicant.